alta3/linux-unattended-installation/readme.md

     `ssh-keygen` and accept the defaults.

 10. Just for fun, run the `build-iso.sh` to create the most basic bootstrap usb.
-This one will work with no modication so that you can see how the software works.
+This one will work with no modification so that you can see how the software works.

     `./ubuntu/20.04/build-iso.sh  ~/.ssh/.ssh/id_rsa.pub ~/my-first-iso.iso`

-    >It is not recommended, but you can do the same thing with no paramters, like this:
+    >It is not recommended, but you can do the same thing with no parameters, like this:

     `./ubuntu/20.04/build-iso.sh`